danadria/danadria.github.io/_pages/about.md

 My name is Daniel Anadria and I am pursuing a doctoral degree in clinical data science at Utrecht University.

-I have a background in research psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on clinical natural language processing (NLP) and text mining.
+I have a background in methodology and statistics, applied data science, natural language processing (NLP), and research psychology.

 My research explores ways to ensure that automated decision-making systems in healthcare uphold public values such as fairness and transparency.
-In particular, I focus on bias detection and mitigation in the context of NLP algorithms.
+In particular, I focus on bias detection and mitigation in the context of NLP algorithms deployed in healthcare.
 My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.

+If you're interesting in any of my work or if you think I might be able to help you with yours, feel free to [reach out!](mailto:danadria@uu.nl)

 <!-- I am a rising statistician and a data scientist in the final year